+Abstract

-Abstract - Reaction systems are a recent addition to the spectrum of computational modeling frameworks.
+Reaction systems are a recent addition to the spectrum of computational modeling frameworks.
 We construct in this paper several reaction systems models for the self-assembly of vimentin tetramers into intermediate filaments.
 We demonstrate that reaction systems are a versatile modeling framework, able to capture several aspects of the dynamics of the self-assembly of intermediate filaments using only simple, set-theoretical-based concepts.

-Key words and phrases : Reaction systems; modeling; intermediate filaments; self-assembly.
+Keywords: Reaction systems; modeling; intermediate filaments; self-assembly.